 Raffles include Penny Social, Queen of Hearts, and Treasure Chest Raffles.

 Classification that best describes the type of raffle an authorized organization intends to conduct.
 Raffle categories are defined by the NYS Gaming Commission Division of Charitable Gaming.

-A form that must be completed and submitted to Financial Management and the UBF for approval prior to the start of raffle ticket sales.
+Form that must be completed and submitted to Financial Management and the UBF for approval prior to the start of raffle ticket sales.

 Pre-numbered form utilized to identify individuals participating in a raffle.